 \spartaco~can be run with different spatial covariance models $k(\cdot;\cdot)$ and with different combinations of $K$ and $R$.
 We consider the problem of selecting the best model for the data, both in terms of the number of clusters and the spatial covariance function, using an information criterion.
 The most common criteria, the AIC and the BIC, cannot be derived under Model \eqref{formula:model_intrablock} because the likelihood of the data $p(\X;\boldsymbol{\Theta})$, marginalized with respect to the latent variables $\Z$ and $\W$, is not available in closed form.

-In this work, we propose to guide the model selection using the \emph{integrated complete log-likelihood} (ICL, \citealp{Biernacki_etal.2000}).
+In this work, we propose to guide the model selection using the \emph{integrated completed log-likelihood} (ICL, \citealp{Biernacki_etal.2000}).
 The ICL is a well-established criterion for selecting the number of clusters \citep{Bouveyron_etal.2019} which has become popular in the co-clustering framework for selecting the size of LBM \citep{Keribin_etal.2015,Bouveyron_etal.2018,Casa_etal.2021}.
-Under Model \eqref{formula:model_intrablock} - \eqref{formula:covariancematrix}, its expression is
+Under Model \eqref{formula:model_intrablock}-\eqref{formula:covariancematrix}, its expression is

-where $\mathrm{dim}(\bphi)$ is the dimension of the of parameter vector $\bphi_r$, which does not depend on $r$.
-The derivation of \eqref{formula:ICL} is described more in details in Section 1 of the Supplementary Material.
+where $\mathrm{dim}(\bphi)$ is the dimension of the parameter vector $\bphi_r$, which does not depend on $r$.
+The derivation of \eqref{formula:ICL} is described more in details in Supplementary Section 1.
 Operatively, the best model from a list of candidates corresponds to the one with the largest value of \eqref{formula:ICL}.

 In the presence of mixed effects, \cite{Delattre_etal.2014} argue that the actual sample size is not trivial to define, and thus the classical information criteria need to be modified.
-In particular, they derive an alternative formulation of the BIC which includes a term that depends only from the parameters involved with the random effects.
+In particular, they derive an alternative formulation of the BIC which includes a term that depends only on the parameters involved with the random effects.
 However, their model specification assumes that the marginal distribution of the data with the random parameters integrated out cannot be derived in closed form.
 Although the presence of the random variances $\sigma^2_{kr,i}$ makes \spartaco~a random effect model, the integration of $\sigma^2_{kr,i}$ from the density function of $\x^{kr}_{i.}|\sigma^2_{kr,i}$ leads to the marginal density \eqref{formula:marginal_model}.
 For this reason, we do not implement any modification based on the random effects into our information criterion \eqref{formula:ICL}.